 BR: It was my staff.
 They were all taking notes, recording every phone call that comes in, who’s calling, what time it is, and what it’s about.
 If we’re going to look back on this and not remember — so we compiled those notes.

 LW: I see.
 And then, this larger—

 BR: Let me see how we set it up, it’s not alphabetical.
-Conrad Mallet was the #1 guy, former policeman, had been on the mayor’s staff for a long time.
-Then my name, then Alex Davis was the Chief Attorney, and Juliette Savage [??] was a social worker and activist.
-Allen Day, I don’t know who that is.
+Conrad Mallett was the number one guy: former policeman, had been on the mayor’s staff for a long time.
+Then my name, then Alex Davis was the Chief Attorney, and Juliette Sabit was a social worker and activist.
+Al Day, I don’t know who that is.
 Bob Knox was head of housing, and he had the housing projects and a lot of stuff out there.
 Denise Thresh I don’t know, Catherine Edwards, Michael Bruin.
 Marty Battle was a budget guy, worked for me for a long time.
 Just an aside—he was working at Receiving Hospital as administrator there, and he got shot and killed by an enraged citizen.
 Still happening today, but then it was very, very unusual.
-And Jim Budge, I think, was a reporter.
+And Jim Budge, who, I think, was a reporter.
 But anyway, those are the ones that – there’s a lot of other names in here.
 People that called in.
 Roosevelt, he was probably a head social worker someplace.
 Carl Westin was a senator, Girardin was a police chief.
 Lot of repeat names in here.
-Bob Knox, Phil Rutledge, he was part of the [unclear], had been my deputy there.
-Policeman calling in, Brian Urick [??], he did community activist work for the government some.
+Bob Knox, Phil Rutledge, he was part of the [unintelligible], had been my deputy there.
+Policeman calling in, Brian [Urick ?], he did community activist work for the government some.